 RecommendationsChildren aged 2 to 5 years

 For children 2 to 5 years of age, sitting and watching television and the use of other electronic media (DVDs, computer and other electronic games) should be limited to less than one hour per day.

 Children younger than 2 years of age should not spend any time watching television or using other electronic media (DVDs, computer and other electronic games).

-A variety of TV programs have been created for children under 2 years, and the temptation to let children watch these programs is understandable, however this is discouraged.
-TV watching has been associated with delays in language and cognitive development, and also attentional problems during childhood.
-While the educational benefit of TV for children under 2 is questionable, the benefits of interactions between children and their parents are undeniable.
+A variety of TV programs have been created for children under 2 years, and the temptation to let children watch these programs is understandable, however is questionable whether.
+TV enhances development in the first two years of life.

 - Make meal time your family time and turn off the TV.